serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-tests-in-swift.markdown

 ---
 published: true
-title: Singletons and Testing in Swift
+title: Singletons and Tests in Swift
 layout: post
 ---

-# Singletons and Testing in Swift
+# Singletons and Tests in Swift

+> This is my first post that is part of a series about Singletons and Tests in Swift.
+For this one, I'll show how to make parts of your system that use a Singleton being testable.

 Singleton is a very popular design pattern on Apple's ecosystem.
-You probably have faced `Network.shared`, `UserDefaults.standards`, or other similar implementations around your project.
+You probably have faced `Network.shared`, `UserDefaults.standard`, or other similar implementations around your project.
 To be honest, I think you probably have a Singleton made by your team in your project and you are here looking for some solution that helps you add testability to it.
 The good news is: you found it.

 Before we start talking about the solution, let's go back to the unit testing theory: to write acceptable unit tests you should have control and visibility of **inputs**, **outputs**, and **states** of what you are testing.
 Let me give a basic example: